csuksangium/Interactive-Lab-Hub/Lab 1/README.md

 ![IMG_0044](https://github.com/csuksangium/Interactive-Lab-Hub/assets/24725647/86754717-b2d0-404f-91ea-0631c2479616)

-## Part B: Acting out the interaction
+## Part B: Act out the interaction

 **Are there things that seemed better on paper than acted out?**